euraf/agroforestreeadvice/README.md

 # AgroforesTreeAdvice
-Decision Support System to help choose tree species/varieties/rootstocks for agroforestry systems the tool can be tested here: https://gosme.shinyapps.io/agroforestreeadvice/
+Decision Support System to help choose tree species/varieties/rootstocks for agroforestry systems the tool can be used here: https://agroforestreeadvice.sk8.inrae.fr/ (the latest development version might differ, it can be tested here https://gosme.shinyapps.io/agroforestreeadvice/)

 Contributors to code:
 Marie Gosme